-Yuca hervida encebollada is one of our simplest and most popular side dishes.
+Yuca hervida encebollada or yuca con cebolla is one of our most popular side dishes.
 It's also easy to make and can be served as part of every meal.
+Nothing like a plateful of buttery, creamy boiled yuca with Dominican pickled red onions to start the day on a good foot.

 If you are searching for how to cook yuca, you couldn't have found an easier way to do it.
 Yuca encebollada is one of the simplest, easiest-to-make yuca dishes you can find.